Emerging from the crowd just after the Three Doors Down concert at Stoned

 Drawing a KnoWell takes about five minutes.

-Depending on the person watching me draw, they may say wow that is cool, or a select few have asked questions about the structure, the placement of phrases, etc.
+Depending on the person watching me draw, they may say wow that is cool, or

 One conversation lasted over five hours.